Bryan Greenberg

-Bryan Greenberg (born May 24, 1978) is an American actor and singer, known for his starring role as Ben Epstein in the HBO original series How to Make It in America as well as a recurring role as Jake Jagielski in the WB series One Tree Hill and as Nick Garrett on the short-lived ABC drama October Road.
+Bryan Greenberg (born May 24, 1978) is an American actor.
+He is known for his starring role as Ben Epstein in the HBO original series How to Make It in America as well as a recurring role in The Mindy Project.
+He also had a recurring role as Jake Jagielski in the WB series One Tree Hill and as Nick Garrett on the ABC drama October Road.
 His film work includes The Perfect Score, Prime, Bride Wars, and Friends with Benefits.
+He made his directorial debut with his film Junction.

 Early life

-Greenberg was born in Omaha, Nebraska, U.S. the son of psychologists Denise "Denny" (born 1951) and Carl Greenberg (born 1950).
-Greenberg was born to Jewish parents; he was raised in Conservative Judaism and attended Beth El Synagogue in Omaha.
-Greenberg had a Bar Mitzvah ceremony, belonged to Jewish youth groups, went to Jewish summer camps, and traveled to Israel.
+Greenberg was born May 24, 1978, in Omaha, Nebraska, U.S. the son of psychologists Denise "Denny" (b.1951) and Carl Greenberg (b.1950).
+He is Jewish and was raised in Conservative Judaism.
+Growing up, he attended Beth El Synagogue in Omaha.
+He had a Bar Mitzvah ceremony, belonged to Jewish youth groups, went to Jewish summer camps where he acted in theater productions, and traveled to Israel.

-At seven years old, when Greenberg's younger sister Becca was in dance class, he got the opportunity to appear in the lead role in the Omaha Ballet production of The Nutcracker.
-He toured with the show for two months and joined a children's theater company in Omaha.
-At age 12, Greenberg and his family moved to St. Louis, Missouri.
-Shortly thereafter, he got his first national role as the kid in the Cookie Crisp cereal commercial.
-As time went on, he was offered more acting opportunities.
+At seven years old, Greenberg appeared in the lead role in the Omaha Ballet production of The Nutcracker.
+He toured with the show for two months and later joined a children's theater company in Omaha.
+At age 12, Greenberg and his family moved to St. Louis, Missouri, where he got his first major role in a nationally-broadcast Cookie Crisp cereal commercial.

-He graduated from Parkway Central High School in Chesterfield, Missouri in 1996.
-Greenberg moved to New York City after high school.
-He attended and worked at a Jewish summer camp located in Webster, Wisconsin, called Herzl Camp.
-He starred as Joseph in a camp-wide production of Joseph and the Amazing Technicolor Dreamcoat in 1992.
+He graduated from Parkway Central High School in Chesterfield, Missouri in 1996 and moved to New York City after high school.

-Greenberg received his Bachelor of Fine Arts in Theatre at New York University in 2000.
+Greenberg earned his Bachelor of Fine Arts in Theatre at New York University in 2000.